thernst-de/smarthome.plugin.autoblind/README.md

 Every state can have an arbitrary number of "enter" and "leave" condition sets.
 An state can become current if one of the "enter" condition sets is fulfilled.
 Once the state is current, it can only be left if one of the "leave" condition sets is fulfilled.
 Inside every condition set an arbitrary number of conditions can be defined.
 If a state does not have any condition sets, the state can always be entered/left.
 This can be used to have a default state.

 Every state can have an arbitray number of "actions" defined.
 Once the state becomes current, all actions are performed.
-If an state stays current in further checks, the actios are reperformed under several conditions.
-Actions are defined as attribute "set_(action_name)".
+If an state stays current in further checks, the actions are reperformed under several conditions.
+Actions are defined as attributes `as_set_(action_name)` or similar.

 Conditions and actions usually relate to items.
-These items have to be defined in the object item as "item_(condition_name/action_name)"
+These items have to be defined in the object item as `as_item_(condition_name/action_name)`

 ####Example####

     [myFirstAutoBlindControlledObject]
         (...)
-        item_height = room1.raffstore.height
+        as_item_height = room1.raffstore.height
-        item_lamella = room1.raffstore.lamella
+        as_item_lamella = room1.raffstore.lamella
         [[day]]
             type = foo
             name = Day (static)
-            use = some.default.item
+            as_use = some.default.item
             [[[enter]]]
                 (...)
             [[[leave]]]
                 (...)
-            set_height = value:100
+            as_set_height = value:100
-            set_lamella = value:0
+            as_set_lamella = value:0

 ##Condition sets##
 All subitems of the state item are considered as condition sets ("condition set item").
 In general, there are two types of condition sets: